wazuh/wazuh-documentation/source/user-manual/user-administration/rbac.rst

 #.
 Click **Save** to complete the action.

 You have now added a group label that allows us to identify all the Wazuh alerts coming from this group of agents.
+Note that only new alerts will include this group label.

 Creating and mapping an internal user
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Follow these steps to create an internal user, create a custom role and map it to the new user.

 #.
-Click the upper-left menu icon to open the available options, select **Security**, and then **Internal users** to open the internal users page.
+Click the upper-left menu icon **☰** to open the available options, select **Security**, and then **Internal users** to open the internal users page.

 #.
 Click **Create internal user**, provide a username and password, and click **Create** to complete the action.